Beat the urge to splurge

 you've identified something else you can put the money towards.

-Always write a list of what you need before you go shopping,
+Always write a list of what you need before you go shopping, and

 Use cash and leave your cards at home